willpuckett/karabiner-config-engram/README.md

 1. Clone this repo.
 2. Create a profile in Karabiner called 'karabiner.ts'.
-3. Run `deno task build` in the repo directory.
+3. Run `deno task sim` in the repo directory to use the Engram layout (Engrammer punctuation placement) with simlayers.
+This allows only one home row mod to be used at once, though they may still be paired with traditional mods.
+Run `deno task full` to create a layout that allows full combinations of all home row meds.

 ### Goku